-Add a cross-origin request rule, which uses cross-origin resource sharing (CORS) to let a web server grant access to restricted resources, such as fonts, JavaScript, images, etc., to an application served by another domain without granting access to those resources beyond a list of predefined origin servers.
+Use cross-origin resource sharing (CORS) to let a web server grant access to restricted resources, such as fonts, JavaScript, and images, to an application that's served by another domain.
+This is done without granting access to those resources beyond a list of predefined origin servers.

-Before a CORS request is sent, the originating web server generally sends a pre-flight OPTIONS request if the request from the client includes credentials.
-This pre-flight request is used to determine if the target server permits CORS requests to be processed from the originating web server.
+Before a CORS request is sent, the originating web server generally sends a pre-flight OPTIONS request if the client's request includes credentials.
+This pre-flight request is used to determine if the target server will permit the originating web server to process CORS requests.